RemingtonLara/Site-escola/README.md

 # Site-escola
-Apresentar a pagina da colegio, um pouco das informações.
+Apresentar a pagina do colegio, mais informações.